Overview

 - Topsort bills the retailer separately (billing structure TBD)

-Benefits for Marketplaces
+Benefits

 Retailers can generate additional ad revenue through demand mediation: